EXDEICIDA/Inventory-System/README.md

 ## License

-The Echolon Inventory System is licensed under the MIT License.
+The Echelon Inventory System is licensed under the MIT License.
 See the [MIT](LICENSE) file for details.

 ## Contact